 Amulets are self activating when needed, you cannot turn them off.

-Level 0 and 1 amulets may be picked up at most markets in a major town, though choice may be restricted on any given month.
+Level 1 amulets may be picked up at most markets in a major town, though choice may be restricted on any given month.
 Level 2 items will need to be created specially.
 Level 3 & 4 amulets are quite rare and the creator will probably also insist on a task being performed (perhaps in lieu of payment or maybe as well as ).
 Mages of that power have less need for money and more for information or quests.
 The mage's cost is based upon the mages actual alteration level so higher level amulets may cost more than advertised as you are dependant upon who is actually available.
 High level mages do not make cheap amulets.

 Sigils are runes tattooed on the body.